-Over the course of my seven year foray into professional writing, I applied a versatile skill set to work in journalism, marketing, public relations, blogging, event planning and education.
+Over the course of my seven year foray into professional writing, Alison applied a versatile skill set to work in journalism, content writing, public relations, blogging, event planning and education.
 The following writing samples represent a diverse writing portfolio.

-The following body of work was made possible by a Bachelors Degree in English earned with a Concentration in Professional writing from Appalachian State University.
-My degree is complemented by a minor in Communication as well as a focus in Technical Photography and Sustainable Development:
+Alison Meaney has Bachelors Degree in English and a Concentration in Professional writing from Appalachian State University.
+Her degree is complemented by a minor in Communication as well as a focus in Technical Photography and Sustainable Development.

-“Sunshine Sketches presents teachers who offer a fresh perspective” represents the column I created to bolster Cleveland’s burgeoning artistic community.
+“Sunshine Sketches presents teachers who offer a fresh perspective” represents the column Alison created to bolster and highlight Cleveland’s burgeoning artistic community.

 This edition of the column profiled the exemplary high school art teacher Tom Shemrich, as well as spotlighting additional teachers and the programs they offer.